addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <li><p><b>Windowing and Event Time Processing</b>: Support various <a href="https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/datastream/operators/windows/" target="_blank" rel="noopener noreferrer">windowing strategies</a> (tumbling, sliding, session) and manage late-arriving data based on event timestamps.</p></li>
 <li><p><b>Security and Monitoring</b>: Include security features like data encryption and robust access controls, and provide tools for monitoring performance and logging.</p></li>
 </ul>
-<p>Although I have set the context to use Flink in this example project;
+<p>Although I have set the context to use Flink in this example;
 Note: While <a href="https://flink.apache.org/" target="_blank" rel="noopener noreferrer">Apache Flink</a> is a powerful choice for stream processing due to its rich feature set, scalability, and advanced capabilities, it can be overkill for a lot of use cases, particularly those with simpler requirements or lower data volumes.</p>

 <p>Open Source Alternatives: <a href="https://kafka.apache.org/documentation/streams/" target="_blank" rel="noopener noreferrer">Apache Kafka Streams</a>, <a href="https://storm.apache.org/" target="_blank" rel="noopener noreferrer">Apache Storm</a>, <a href="https://samza.apache.org/" target="_blank" rel="noopener noreferrer">Apache Samza</a></p>